Everybody Got Their Something

-Everybody Got Their Something was the first album released in 2001 by pop/soul singer Nikka Costa.
+Everybody Got Their Something is the fifth album by American pop/soul singer Nikka Costa, released in 2001.
 Although she had released several albums internationally as a child, this was her first release in the United States, and was released on May 22, 2001 by Virgin Records.
-It peaked at #120 on the Billboard 200 in June 2001.
+It peaked at number 120 on the Billboard 200 in June 2001.
 As of 2005, it has shifted 250,000 units in United States.